-We now show that as the section size $B$ diverges (after $L$ is first taken to $+\infty$) the information-theoretic threshold $R_{\text{IT}}$ tends to the Shannon capacity $C$ for binary input channels, whenever a simple ``spectral criterion'' is verified:
+We now show that as $B\to+\infty$ (after $L\to+\infty$) the threshold $R_{\text{IT}}$ tends to the Shannon capacity $C$ for binary input channels, whenever a simple ``spectral criterion'' is verified:

 \begin{theorem} Consider SS codes for any memoryless channel.
 Let the coding matrix $\mathbf{A}$ be drawn from a rotational invariant ensemble, and whose empirical spectral measure converges to a well defined density with finite support as $L\to \infty$.
-The code is capacity achieving in the sense that $ \lim_{B \to \infty} R_{\text{IT}}=C$ if and only if the asymptotic p.d.f. $\rho_{\text{supp}}$ of the non-zero eigenvalues of $B^{-1} \mathbf{A}^\intercal \mathbf{A}$ verifies $\rho_{\text{supp}} \to \delta_1$ in law when $B\to\infty$, $\alpha \to 0$. \end{theorem} According to this principle both the gaussian and row-orthogonal coding ensembles are capacity-achieving as $L\to+\infty$ followed by the large section size limit $B\to +\infty$.
+The code is capacity achieving in the sense that $ \lim_{B \to \infty} R_{\text{IT}}=C$ if and only if the asymptotic p.d.f. $\rho_{\text{supp}}$ of the non-zero eigenvalues of $B^{-1} \mathbf{A}^\intercal \mathbf{A}$ verifies $\rho_{\text{supp}} \to \delta_1$ in law when $B\to\infty$, $\alpha \to 0$. \end{theorem} According to this principle both the Gaussian and row-orthogonal ensembles are capacity-achieving as $L\to+\infty$ followed by $B\to +\infty$.
+For the row-orthogonal case this spectral criterion is even satisfied for finite $B$, which may explain its improved performance at finite section size.
 Note that for $R$ to remain finite in this limit then necessarily $\alpha =\Theta(\ln B /B)\to 0$.
-The threshold $R_{\text{IT}}$ extracted at finite section size $B$ shown in Table I converges when $B$ increases to their predicted asymptotics.
-The derivation of Result 1 is based on the analysis of the rescaled potential $\tilde \Phi_{\rm RS}:= \Phi_{\rm RS}/{\ln B}$.
+The threshold $R_{\text{IT}}$ for finite section size $B$ shown in Table I converges when $B$ increases to the predicted limit.
+Result 1 is based on the analysis of the rescaled potential $\tilde \Phi_{\rm RS}:= \Phi_{\rm RS}/{\ln B}$.
 One needs also to define rescaled parameters $r_x:= B q_x$ and $\hat r_x:= \hat q_x/\ln B$ as in \cite{barbier2017approximate}.
 All the rescaled quantities have non-trivial limits as $B\to+\infty$.
-We now propose an heuristic (numerically verified) argument --which will be formalized in a longer version; see \cite{barbier2017approximate,hou2022sparse} for related arguments-- showing that \emph{as $B\to+\infty$ the potential $\tilde{\Phi}_{\rm RS}$ possesses only two maxima, one verifying $r_x= 1$ and another $r_x= 0$}.
-The same holds in SS codes with gaussian coding matrices \cite{barbier2017approximate,barbier2016proof,barbier2016threshold}.
+We propose an heuristic, numerically verified, argument showing that \emph{as $B\to+\infty$ the potential $\tilde{\Phi}_{\rm RS}$ possesses only two maxima, one verifying $r_x= 1$ and another $r_x= 0$} (see \cite{barbier2017approximate,hou2022sparse} for related arguments).
+The same holds with Gaussian coding matrices \cite{barbier2017approximate,barbier2016proof,barbier2016threshold}.
 Indeed, the only term dependent on $\hat r_x$ in $\tilde \Phi_{\rm RS}$ is